python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

     return await future_f
 ```

-Finally we provide the asynchronous function to the `learner` and run it via `AsyncRunner`.
+To run the adaptive evaluation we provide the asynchronous function to the `learner` and run it via `AsyncRunner` without specifying an executor.

 ```{code-cell} ipython3
 learner = adaptive.Learner1D(f_parallel, bounds=(-3.5, 3.5))